 For people with allergies to nuts and peanuts, the classic sauce to be on the lookout for is the mole (also referred to as mole poblano).
 Pronounced “moh-ley,” is very likely that this sauce will contain peanuts or nuts of some kind.
 A mole is traditionally made from finely ground chilies, spices, nuts, even chocolate and breadcrumbs, making the nuts very hard to detect.
 So famous for its numerous ingredients, whole songs have been written in which the lyrics basically just list all the ingredients (see Lila Downs – El Cumbia del Mole).

-This sauce is not common enough in the United States to be found at very popular or fast-food places, but it is very common in the cuisine of southern Mexico – the states of Oaxaca and Puebla are famous for their versions.
-It is often served at festivals and can be found in any range of colors and flavors (learn more about mole on Wikipedia).
+This sauce is growing in popularity in Mexican restaurants.
+Orginating in the Mexican state of Oaxaca it is finding a place on menus around the world.
+It is often served at festivals and can be found in any range of colors and flavors.
 In fact, a mole sauce is sometimes mixed with other simple sauces to add texture and flavor, so it is advisable to ask about any sauces you may be served, whether it is served over a piece of meat or covering a delicious burrito, enchilada, or rolled taco.